juspay/hyperswitch-dotnet-sdk/README.md

 ## Core Concepts

 ### API Client
-*   **`HyperswitchClient`**: This is the central class responsible for making HTTP requests to the Hyperswitch API.
-It handles authentication (using your API key), request serialization, and response deserialization.
+*   **`HyperswitchClient`**: The central class for HTTP requests to the Hyperswitch API.
+It handles:
+    *   Authentication using your API keys.
+    *   Management of a default Profile ID.
+    *   Request serialization and response deserialization.
+    *   Selection between secret and publishable keys for certain operations.

 ### Service Classes
 The SDK is organized into service classes, each corresponding to a major resource: